GregTechCEu/gtceu-modern-docs/docs/Gameplay/Ore-Generation.md

 # Ore Generation

 This is an overview of GTCEu's ore veins and the ore types they contain.
+Wieght means frequency the higher the number the more common the vein and vice versa.
 Please note that these are the default settings and may be different in certain modpacks.
+There may be extra ore viens added, or frequency might be different, please refer to JEI in your modpack.

 ## Overworld